Tanker Ships and Their Types: Everything You Need to Know

 Definition and Purpose

-Product tankers are specialized vessels designed to carry refined petroleum products such as gasoline, diesel, jet fuel, and heating oil.
+Product tankers are specialized ships designed to carry refined petroleum products such as gasoline, diesel, jet fuel, and heating oil.
 These tankers play a vital role in distributing refined products from refineries to markets around the world, ensuring that end-users have access to essential fuels and chemicals.

 Types of Product Tankers

-• MR (Medium Range) Tankers: MR tankers have capacities of 40,000 to 55,000 DWT and are commonly used for intercontinental transport of refined products.
-These vessels are well-suited for carrying multiple grades of cargo, thanks to their segregated tanks, which allow for the simultaneous transportation of different types of refined products.
+MR (Medium Range) Tankers: MR tankers have capacities of 40,000 to 55,000 DWT and are commonly used for intercontinental transport of refined products.
+These ships are well-suited for carrying multiple grades of cargo, thanks to their segregated tanks, which allow for the simultaneous transportation of different types of refined products.

 3. Chemical Tankers